AIOMedia/AIOCamera/README.md

 ```

 ### Software

+I use [Raspbian](https://www.raspbian.org) on my Raspberry Pi, but it should work on other distributions.
+Please report if you encounter a problem with others.

+For accessing the camera features :
 * raspistill - see Raspberry Camera documentation for more information
 * raspivid - see Raspberry Camera documentation for more information

+To stream camera video over `rtmp` protocol :
+* C++ RTMP Server (crtmp) - [Official site](http://www.rtmpd.com)
+* ffmpeg - [Official site](https://www.ffmpeg.org) - **ATTENTION : You'll need to install ffmpeg from source to make sure `libavcodec` contains H264 libraries**

+And eventually for the client application :
 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/)
 * NPM Package Manager - [Download & Install NPM](https://www.npmjs.org/doc/README.html)